Swordfish: Movements and feeding

 The popular image of the swordfish skewering its prey with its nose is based on little evidence.
 In a typical environment, swordfish most likely use their noses to slash at prey and inflict weakening injuries.
 The hypothesis that they may use their noses as spears in a defensive capacity against sharks and other predators is still under review.

 Mainly, the swordfish relies on its great speed and agility in the water to catch its prey.
 It is no doubt among the fastest fish, but the basis for the frequently-quoted speed of 60 mph is unreliable.
 Research on related marlin (Istiophorus platypterus) suggest a maximum value of 36 km/h is more likely.

 Swordfish are not schooling fish.
 They swim alone or in very loose aggregations, separated by as much as 10 m from a neighboring swordfish.
 They are frequently found basking at the surface, airing their first dorsal fin.
-Boaters report this to be a beautiful sight, as is the powerful jumping for which the species is known.
+Boaters report this to be a beautiful sight, as well as the powerful jumping for which the species is known.
 This jumping, also called breaching, may be an effort to dislodge pests, such as remoras or lampreys.

 A deep-diving swordfish, photographed in the eastern Gulf of Mexico at 701 meters below the surface.

 Swordfish prefer water temperatures between 18 and 22 C, but have the widest tolerance among billfish, and can be found from 5 to 27 C. This highly migratory species typically moves towards colder regions to feed during the summer.
 Swordfish feed daily, most often at night, when they rise to surface and near-surface waters in search of smaller fish.
 During the day, they commonly occur to depths of 550 m and have exceptionally been recorded as deep as 2878 m.
-Adults feed on a wide range of pelagic fish, such as mackerel, barracudinas, silver hake, rockfish, herring, and lanternfishes, but they also take demersal fish, squid, and crustaceans.
+Adults feed on a wide range of pelagic fish, such as mackerel, barracudinas, silver hake, rockfish, herring, and lanternfishes.
+They also take demersal fish, squid, and crustaceans.
 In the northwestern Atlantic, a survey based on the stomach content of 168 individuals found 82% had eaten squid and 53% had eaten fish, including gadids, scombrids, butterfish, bluefish, and sand lance.
-Large prey are typically slashed with the sword, while small are swallowed whole.
+Large prey are typically slashed with the sword, while small ones are swallowed whole.